ibrahimGamal01/carpooling/README.md

 6. Rename the `php` file to `carpooling` for better organization.

 7. Access the backend by visiting http://localhost/carpooling/php_file_name in your web browser.

+8. Create a new Database and name it `carpooling`.

+9. Write the SQL code from `database.sql` into the database to create the tables.

+10. Test The creating of the ride and Congrats, the site is working.